shauninman/MinUI/README.md

 # MinUI

-MinUI is a focused, custom launcher and libretro frontend for the Trimui Smart (and Pro), Miyoo Mini (and Plus) and A30, RGB30, M17, the MagicX XU Mini M, and the Anbernic RG*XX family.
+MinUI is a focused, custom launcher and libretro frontend for a variety of retro handhelds.

 <img src="github/minui-main.png" width=320 /> <img src="github/minui-menu-gbc.png" width=320 />